 September 30, 2021 – January 9, 2022

-Japanese American sculptor Isamu Noguchi (1904–1988) is one of the most experimental and important artists of the 20th century.
-Barbican Art Gallery is pleased to stage the first European touring retrospective of his work in 20 years.
-This exhibition is jointly organized and curated by Barbican Centre (London), Museum Ludwig (Cologne) and Zentrum Paul Klee (Bern), in partnership with LaM – Lille Métropole Musée d’art moderne, d’art contemporain et d’art brut.
+Noguchi is jointly organized and curated by Barbican Centre (London), Museum Ludwig (Cologne) and Zentrum Paul Klee (Bern), in partnership with LaM – Lille Métropole Musée d’art moderne, d’art contemporain et d’art brut.
+It is the first touring retrospective of Isamu Noguchi’s work in Europe in twenty years.

 Exploring all aspects of Noguchi’s prolific artistic practice, the exhibition presents an extensive range of his vast interdisciplinary output, from his early apprenticeship with modern master Constantin Brancusi in Paris and celebrated Chinese brush painter Qi Baishi in Beijing, to his public and political art projects of the 1930s, and radical dance collaborations with pioneering modern choreographers Ruth Page and Martha Graham.
 The exhibition delves into his celebrated interlocking sculptures produced during the 1940s.
 They comprise multiple parts to be assembled and dissembled, displaying Noguchi’s outstanding creativity in the face of adversity during the Second World War.